 After all, one spouse will be left behind.
 What happens then?

 Do Widows Pay More in Taxes Once a Spouse Dies?

-Yes, in general, widows pay more taxes once their spouse dies.
-This is due to the standard deduction being cut in half when you file as a single compared to married filing joint due to the compression in tax brackets.
+Yes, widows pay more taxes.
+This is because the standard deduction is cut in half when you file as a single compared to married filing joint and the compression in tax brackets.

 For instance, the top of the 12% tax bracket is $41,775 when you are single and twice that ($83,550) when you are married filing jointly.
-This means you will pay an extra 10% for the next $41,775 the year after you suffer the loss of a spouse.
+This means you will pay an extra 10% for the next $41,775 the year after you lose a spouse.

 What are the Implications of the Widow’s Penalty?